 Making a Difference for Veterans

-Having served in the armed forces, Phil and Stacy have influenced a lot of fellow military members with their brand and YouTube channel.
+Having served in the armed forces, Phil and Stacy have influenced a lot of fellow military members with their You, Me, and the RV brand and YouTube channel.
 They also meet a lot of veterans on the road and are grateful to help the community in any way they can.

 “One of our goals when starting our YouTube channel was to highlight veterans, talk about our military and just remind everyone out there about the sacrifices they make,” Stacy said.
 “We’ve actually raised almost $20,000 for three separate veteran charities to date.”